Stress can be work-related, school-related, home-related, or some combination of the three.

 Those who work outside the home can get stressed during their work commute, at home when there is tension in their relationships, money problems, and whatever people consider stressful.

 Regardless, over half of the American population reports feeling stressed during the day.

-7. 65% of Americans Feel Stressed About Money, According to Stress Statistics in 2021.
+7. 65% of Americans Feel Stressed About Money.

 Stressing about money has long been a common factor in people’s everyday lives.
 Couples fight over money problems, which increases the stress factor.